What Is The UK’s Best Critical Illness Insurance In 2023?

 Policy Factors

-How much you want the policy to pay out if you become critically ill.
-The higher your benefit, the higher your premiums.
+This is the total tax-free lump sum you’ll be entitled to claim if you become critically ill.
+The higher the amount, the higher your premiums

-How long you want the policy to last.
-The longer you require Critical Illness Insurance for, the higher your premiums due to the increased risk of illness you face as an older policyholder.
+This is how long you want the policy to last.
+The longer you need your policy for, the higher your premiums will be.
+This is due to the increased risk of illness we face as we grow older

 Personal Factors